 For anyone considering a job shift, or currently seeking employment, there are some compelling reasons not to take the summer off.
 Dropping out of the market for two or three months leaves you out of the flow -- and out of the running when new opportunities arise.
 Keep in mind that the slow-down of the summer holidays affects business, but not necessarily the hiring cycle.

 Even six years after the end of the Great Recession, the job climate continues to rebound.
 Companies remain in flux -- and layoffs such as those recently announced by Microsoft continue -- but job creation continues as well.
 Make sure that your name is out there when new jobs open by staying active in your search all year round.

-As a recruiter, I found my busiest seasons were often those you least expect—summer and the holidays.
-Consider these top tips for sticking with your employment search during the summer months:
+As a recruiter, I found my busiest seasons were often those you least expect -- summer and the holidays.

 Contract-for-hire jobs offer you, and the employer, some advantages.
 In many cases, the contract is a tryout period for both parties, and either can walk away when the position concludes.
 For many job seekers, contract work is a means to get through the door, establish a presence, and gain a chance at the position when the contract period ends.
 The adage remains true, people hire who they know.

-Your recruiting experience could be lengthened by the summer season—or shortened.
-Because key decision makers are out of the office, the interview process could be slowed.
-The opposite is also true—important operatives may have more downtime, and are willing to quickly engage the interview process during a more causal season—inside the office, and out.
+Your recruiting experience could be lengthened by the summer season, or shortened.
+Because key decision-makers are out of the office, the interview process could be slowed.
+The opposite is also true.
+Important operatives may have more downtime and are willing to quickly engage the interview process during a more causal season -- inside the office, and out.

 Written by Lisa Rangel, Executive Resume Writer